dxcamps/DLI_RoboWorkshop_1/prework/readme.md

     ```

-1. Use the Azure CLI to deploy the vm using the template:
+1. Use the Azure CLI to deploy the vm using the template (the complete command with placeholders replaced on on a single line is at line 221 in the "**[commands.txt](deploy/commands.txt)**" file:

     ```bash
     azure group deployment create